RodinGolodin/api_final_yatube/README.md

 2. Set up a virtual environment and install dependencies from requirements.txt

 ## Authorization
-To get access to the API, create a new user in Yatube and make a POST request to /api/v1/token/ with the *username* и *password*, after which you will receive a token.
-When making requests, pass this token in the header as **Authorization: Bearer <token>**
+To get access to the API, create a new user in Yatube and make a POST request to /api/v1/token/ with the **username** and **password**, after which you will receive a token.
+When using the API, pass the token in the header as **Authorization: Bearer <token>**.

 ## Responses
 Sample POST request to /api/v1/posts: